-Many of us follow a nutrition protocol that improves health markers such as blood-glucose level and insulin sensitivity, and yet HIIT also helps provide these same benefits.
+Many of us follow a nutrition protocol that improves various health markers, and yet HIIT also helps provide these same benefits.

-Nutrition is a crucial part of our overall health, but if we want optimal health, then we should also implement beneficial forms of exercise.
+Nutrition is a crucial part of our overall health, but we should also implement beneficial forms of exercise.

 And high-intensity interval training is one of the very best possible choices.

 For optimal health; eat well, enjoy some exercise, and get enough sleep.